-/ En Latin Lawyer Rodrigo Velasco Alessandri explica cambios a la ley de Propiedad Intelectual.27 Abril, 2010
+/ En Latin Lawyer Rodrigo Velasco Alessandri explica cambios a la ley de Propiedad Intelectual.27 de abril, 2010

 Chile clamps down on copyright breaches and internet piracy